This page will be updated continually, please check back later as more information may be added.

 - While this process may not be convenient we recommend it over using the UCRDP system.
 UCRDP is a limited resource and it is best to avoid using it when there are viable alternatives.
 Thank you.

-To access this drive on a UC or personal computer that is off campus and connected to VPN you must perform the following steps.
+To access this drive on a UC or personal computer that is off campus and connected to VPN (see separate VPN instructions first) you must perform the following steps.
 Click on the Finder (smiley face icon) in the Dock.
 Click on the Go button at the top of the screen and choose Connect to Server at the bottom of the list.
 Type in smb://utica-files-01/depts and click Connect.
 If prompted for a login make sure to select the Registered user option, type in your UC username and password.
 Click Connect.
 It may take a minute but you'll then see a depts icon on your desktop.

 - Note that you may have to repeat this process if the VPN disconnects and you need to regain access.
 If you have problems loading the U drive we ask that you reboot the computer, reconnect to VPN, and try the process again.
 If problems persist then please enter a support ticket.